Kathryn-yiwencheng/domain-monitor/README.md

 ## Domain removal detection

 There are three distinct ways in which removed domains may be identified.
-    - The domain is found in the `isDead=true` query
+    - Dead: The domain is found in the `isDead=true` query.
-    - A new registration with a new `create_date` is found.
+    - Old: A new registration with a new `create_date` is found.
-    - The domain no longer appears in search results.
+    - Stale: The domain no longer appears in search results.

 ## Setup and execution